kishansairam9/ShardedKVStore/README.md

 ## Tests / Analysis on distributed version

-> **TODO** INCOMPLETE :/

-## Tests / Analysis on non-distributed [version](https://github.com/kishansairam9/ShardedKVStore/tree/no-distributed)
+- Tests / Analysis on non-distributed [version](https://github.com/kishansairam9/ShardedKVStore/tree/no-distributed) are found it it's README

-> **TESTS WERE OBSERVED TO BE MUCH FASTER ON LINUX and machine with moderate number of cores unlike 2 on MacBook Air**
-> **TODO** UPDATE TEST RESULTS ON LINUX
+- Direct comparision between these two branches might not be relevant as distributed version has extra network calls for handling each go backend
+- As a more accuracte representation we compare between various number of distributed handlers running on different number of machines in this section
+- Another tiny difference in tests of both branches is we updated probabilites as 0.5 0.25 0.25 for get put delete respectively, instead of equal probabilites as in general reads are more frequent

 - Sanity Check
     - Using python dict as reference for correctness, performed all operations with checks for correctness
-    - Initially filled database with 1000 entries, later performed another 1000 ops with each probability as
+    - Initially filled database with 10000 entries, later performed another 1000 ops with each probability as
         - 0.15 - put
         - 0.35 - delete
         - 0.4 - get of keys existing in database
         - 0.1 - get of non existing keys in database
-- Concurrent Benchmark - 1000 operations, get put delete with equal probability
+- Concurrent Benchmark - 10000 operations, get put delete with probabilities of 0.5, 0.25, 0.25

-    - We experimented with 10 GRPC Server workers and 20, we obtained similar performance with both, hence we stuck to using 10 workers
+Testing setup
+- We used 20 GRPC kvstore service GRPC workers
-    - All the tests were run on 2018 Macbook Air with 8GB RAM, 1.6Ghz Dual core intel i5
+- All the tests were run on server linux CentOS Server with Xeon Processor.
+- System has 64GB+ RAM (isn't a factor as storage is disk based not in-memory, memory usage was quite low)
+- Location on HDD is used for storage

+- Note on terminology - here worker means a concurrent user of service.
+Each worker does 10000 operations
+- More number of workers means more no of concurrent operations

-5 Shards, each with 5 Replicas
+5 shards, each with 5 replicas

-- 1 worker - 1min 56s
-- 3 workers - 4min 29s
-- 5 workers - 7min 23s

-5 Shards, each with 3 Replicas

-- 1 worker - 1min 28s
-- 3 workers - 3min 21s
-- 5 workers - 4min 46s
+- On 5 nodes

-1 Shard, with 5 replicas

-- 1 worker - 1min 51s
+    - 3m42.067s
-- 3 workers - 5min 7s
+- On 3 nodes
-- 5 workers - 7min 42s

-3 Shards, each with 3 Replicas
+    - 3m54.790s

-- 1 worker - 1min 30s
+- On 1 node
-- 3 workers - 3min 42s
-- 5 workers - 5min 19s

-Explanation of observations from Concurrent benchmark
-    - Note: As can be observed above for 1 worker i.e., no concurrent load we have lower number of shards and lower number of replicas every time to take lesser time.
-We don't consider 1 worker in the following explanation, as trivially lower both always favours when we have only 1 client.
-But having only 1 client is unlikely.
+    - 4m5.963s

+> Here the difference in time taken for benchmark is only few seconds.
+These differences are over very small no of machines 1,3,5.
+In practice when we scale to hundreds or thousands of machines times compound to a significantly improvement on throughput using distributed version

+For results related to varying shard and replica counts refer tests section of no distributed branch [here](https://github.com/kishansairam9/ShardedKVStore/blob/no-distributed/README.md#tests--analysis)

+We can make these following observations in general
 - Same number of shards, different number of replicas
     - Consensus algorithm phase dominates more
     - Lower the number of replicas, lower the time
 - Different number of shards, same number of replicas
     - Higher number of shards takes lesser time
     - This is because due to sharing of requests among different shards, when we have concurrent operations happening, we get performance advantage
+- Higher the number of machines
+    - Higher throughput because requests get distributed over all machines

 ## Caveats